panates/postgrejs/README.md

 ## Support
-You can report bugs and discuss features on the [GitHub issues](https://github.com/panates/postgresql-client/issues) page When you open an issue please provide version of NodeJS, PostgreSQL server an
+You can report bugs and discuss features on the [GitHub issues](https://github.com/panates/postgresql-client/issues) page When you open an issue please provide version of NodeJS and PostgreSQL server.

 ## Node Compatibility